 This topic describes the specifications of master-replica cluster instances of ApsaraDB for Redis Community Edition.
 These specifications include the memory capacity, number of concurrent connections to each instance, maximum internal bandwidth, and queries per second (QPS) reference value.

 |Instance type||InstanceClass (used in API)||Number of shards||Maximum number of new connections per second||Maximum number of connections||Bandwidth (MB/s)||QPS reference value|

 |64 GB cluster instance||redis.logic.sharding.8g.8db.0rodb.8proxy.default||8||50000||80000||768||640000|

 |512 GB cluster instance||redis.logic.sharding.16g.32db.0rodb.32proxy.default||32||50000||320000||2048||2560000|

-Why does the bandwidth of my instance differ from that of the same instance described in this topic?
+Why is the actual bandwidth of my instance different from the bandwidth described in this topic?

-The bandwidth of some instance types may be adjusted after service upgrades.
-If the bandwidth of your instance is different from those described in this topic, you can change configurations and select the same specifications as that of your current instance.
-(You are not charged for the same instance type).
-For more information, see Modify instance configurations.
+The bandwidth of some instance types may be adjusted after they are upgraded.
+If the bandwidth of your instance is different from that described in this topic, you can change configurations and select the same specifications as that of your instance to update the bandwidth.
+You are not charged for the same specifications.
+For more information, see Change specifications.